 Addressing the Top Leadership Development Challenges

-The world is changing incredibly fast before our eyes, and leaders need support to keep up.
-Your best chance of success moving forward will be to equip people with the leadership skills to handle the tough changes.
+The world is changing incredibly fast and leaders need support to keep up.
+Your best chance of success is to equip people with the leadership skills to handle the tough changes.

 This list is just a start.
 You don’t have to do everything at once.
-Companies that do even a few of these things to address their top leadership development challenges will put themselves in a better position for success, now and in the future.
+Companies that address even a few of these top leadership development challenges put themselves in a better position to succeed.

 To learn more, download the Ultimate Guide to Leadership Development.

 Stephanie Neal is director of the Center for Analytics and Behavioral Research (CABER).
-She leads market and trend research focused on leadership and business innovation, and is general manager and lead author of DDI's Global Leadership Forecast.
+She leads market and trend research focused on leadership and business innovation and is the general manager and lead author of DDI's Global Leadership Forecast.